scientific-python/specs/purpose-and-process/index.md

 2. discuss the idea with at least one other member of the ecosystem, or
 3. create a minimal, proof of concept prototype.

-A SPEC passes through three stages over the course of its development and implementation:
+A SPEC passes through three decision points over the course of its development and implementation:
 **Accept**, **Endorse**, and **Adopt**.